-It is a very popular, free, powerful and more so, useful command line package management system that is a front end for dpkg package management system.
+It is a very popular, free, powerful, and more so, useful command line package management system that is a front end for the dpkg package management system.

 Users of Debian or its derivatives such as Ubuntu and Linux Mint should be familiar with this package management tool.